-4. Make sure you keep with your project the correct threads, organised in a thread organizer, so that when you return to your work, you will have all the right shades of thread ready to hand
+4. Make sure you keep the correct threads, with your project, and organized in a thread organizer.
+So that when you return to your work, you will have all the right shades of thread ready to hand.

 5. Store your projects somewhere dark and dry, so that they will not fade, nor get damp or even mildewed.
 I keep mine under the bed.
 Now relax and enjoy your Christmas!